mu-ni/memo/bq/a.md

 Everyone has his own  strengths and weak points

+6. Obstacles met during a project customer they don't want to upgrade version, but wanna use new version's features I really understand their situation, but it is hard for us to maintain 2 versions of the same product Gray test if the new version until they fully trust our new system works well

+requirements from data scientist and deliver team conflict between them more functions for better model effect & as simple as possible to learn quickly they are both correct pareto principle, focus on the 20% of main requirements trade off impossible perfect product at the beginning, should keep iterating

+My task is depends on others, I have to wait for them before they finish their task But after they finish their task, I don't have enough time to develop and test

-6. Obstacles met during a project some years ago.
+some years ago.
 I haven't realized the importance of testing.(united tests) the result is, when I fix a but and merge the PR, another bug will be found soon At that moment, it is hard to fix a bug without introduce new bugs